apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     reaches a runtime generated random value in the \[snapCount/2+1, snapCount] range.The default snapCount is 100,000.

+* *txnLogSizeLimitInKb* :
+    (Java system property: **zookeeper.txnLogSizeLimitInKb**)
+    Zookeeper transaction log file can also be controlled more directly using txnLogSizeLimitInKb.
+Larger txn logs can lead to slower follower syncs when sync is done using transaction log.
+    This is because leader has to scan through the appropriate log file on disk to find the transaction to start sync from.
+    This feature is turned off by this default and snapCount is the only value that limits transaction log size.
+When enabled Zookeeper will roll the log when either of the limit is hit.
+    Please note that actual log size can exceed this value by the size of the serialized transaction.
+On the other hand, if this value is set too close to (or smaller than) **preAllocSize**, it can cause Zookeeper to roll the log for every tranasaction.
+While this is not a correctness issue, this may cause severly degraded performance.
+To avoid this and to get most out of this feature, it is recommended to set the value to N * **preAllocSize** where N >= 2.

 * *maxClientCnxns* :
     (No Java system property)
     Limits the number of concurrent connections (at the socket